 3 credit hours, 3 contact hours (Lecture: 3; Lab: 0); Semesters Offered: Spring.
-Prerequisite: Minimum grade of C in PSYC 101.

 It is designed to acquaint the student with the study and application of psychological concepts and principles as they relate to the teaching and learning process, classroom management, educational goals and objectives, measurement and evaluation, and diversity awareness.